 What did they find?
 Pretty much the same sort of thing.
 Neither the soloists nor the listeners could tell the difference between the new violins and the old.
 And something like 6 out of the 10 violinists preferred a new violin to an old.

 “I remember once when I was speaking to Gabriel Weinreich, one of the top physicists who went into research in musical acoustics.
 I had a theory of why this or that happened; and he said to me, ‘You know, before you start making theories to explain a phenomenon, it’s best to make sure the phenomenon actually exists.’

 “You can look around forever for the secret of Stradiavari, but unless you can define what you’re looking for, you’re not going to find anything.”

-For a complete list of Ideas Roadshow videos featuring Joseph Curtin, click here.
+For a complete overview of Ideas Roadshow videos and other resources featuring Joseph Curtin, click here.
 The eBook called The Science of Siren Songs: Stradivari Unveiled which contains the unabridged Ideas Roadshow conversation with Joseph is available on Amazon.

 Faculty and students may already have full access to all Ideas Roadshow ‘s award-winning database via our Academic Portal through an institutional subscription, while select high school teachers and members of the general public have access to our School and Public Library Portals.
 For more information please contact firstname.lastname@example.org.